 - There are significant issues with PJM's benefit/cost analysis that should be addressed prior to approval of additional projects.
-If done correctly and if FTRs/ ARRs returned 100 percent of congestion to load, the benefit/cost analysis would include the total net change in production costs and would not include congestion.
-In addition, PJM's benefit/cost analysis includes only the decreases in costs to load and ignores the increases in costs to load associated with market efficiency projects. - Through December 31, 2024, PJM has completed five market efficiency cycles under Order No. 1000.211 PJM delayed the opening of the 2022/2023 Long-Term Window until the reliability violations for the 2022 Window 3 are addressed.
+If done correctly and if FTRs/ARRs returned 100 percent of congestion to load, the benefit/cost analysis would include the total net change in production costs and would not include congestion.
+In addition, PJM's benefit/cost analysis includes only the decreases in costs to load and ignores the increases in costs to load associated with market efficiency projects. - Through March 31, 2025, PJM has completed five market efficiency cycles under Order No. 1000.208 PJM delayed the opening of the 2022/2023 Long-Term Window until the reliability violations for the 2022 Window 3 were addressed.
 In January 2024, PJM completed updating the 2022/2023 market efficiency base case to include the solution selected from the 2022 Window 3.
 No flowgates experienced historical congestion that required an open window.
 PJM will continue to analyze the congestion patterns as part of the 2024/25 Market Efficiency cycle.
 In February 2024, PJM completed the 2024/2025 market efficiency base case.
 In May 2024, PJM posted the 2024/2025 Market Efficiency planning assumptions.
 PJM posted an updated 2024/2025 base case in July 2024, and requested stakeholder feedback by August 31, 2024.
-PJM is currently reviewing the feedback received from stakeholders.
-The long term market efficiency window is expected to open during the first quarter of 2025.
+PJM is currently preparing the final base case, sensitivity scenarios and congestion drivers.
+The long term market efficiency window is expected to open on April 11, 2025 and close on June 10, 2025.

-PJM MISO Interregional Market Efficiency Process (1MEP)
+PJM MISO Interregional Market Efficiency Process (IMEP)

-• PJM and MISO developed a process to facilitate the construction of interregional projects in response to the Commission's concerns about interregional coordination along the PJM-MISO seam.
+PJM and MISO developed a process to facilitate the construction of interregional projects in response to the Commission's concerns about interregional coordination along the PJM-MISO seam.
 This process, called the Interregional Market Efficiency Process (IMEP), operates on a two year study schedule and is designed to address forward looking congestion.

-The simultaneous use for joint projects of an incorrectly defined benefit/cost method by PJM and the correct method by MISO results in an over allocation of the costs associated with joint PJM/ MISO projects to PJM participants and in some cases approval of projects that do not pass a correctly defined benefit/cost test.
+The simultaneous use for joint projects of an incorrectly defined benefit/cost method by PJM and the correct method by MISO results in an over allocation of the costs associated with joint PJM/MISO projects to PJM participants and in some cases approval of projects that do not pass a correctly defined benefit/cost test.